theupdateframework/pep-on-pypi-with-tuf/README.rst

 The threat model assumes the following:

-* Attackers can compromise at least one of PyPI's trusted keys.
+* An attack can compromise at least one of PyPI's trusted keys.

-* Attackers that compromise multiple keys may do so at once, or over a period of time.
+* An attack that compromise multiple keys may do so at once, or over a period of time.

-* Attackers can respond to client requests.
+* An attack can respond to client requests.

-An attacker is successful if they can convince a client to install (or leave installed) something other than the most up-to-date version of the software the client is updating.
-If the attacker is preventing the installation of updates, it wants clients to not realize there is anything wrong.
+An attack is considered successful if it can cause a client to install (or leave installed) something other than the most up-to-date version of the software the client is updating.
+If the attack is preventing the installation of updates, it wants clients to not realize there is anything wrong.

 Definitions